 Query the GA4 Session Last Non-direct Traffic Source in BigQuery

-One of the shortcomings of the GA4 BigQuery export is its lack of session-level traffic source data.
-Data on traffic sources are only available at the user and event levels.
-Having to rely on event-level data makes analyzing session-level traffic acquisition quite inconvenient.
+One of the shortcomings of the GA4 BigQuery export has been its lack of session-level traffic source data, which wasn’t fixed until 2024-07-17.
+Data on traffic sources used to be available only at the user and event levels, with perhaps the most important session scope missing.
+Having to rely on event-level data made analyzing session-level traffic acquisition quite inconvenient.

 This blog post will show how to recreate the GA4 session traffic source dimensions using BigQuery export event data.
 The result will be a lookup table containing the last non-direct source of traffic for each unique session id.